 I began to study the lives of “men of prayer.”
 I looked for any sort of tip that might help me to pray more regularly.

 In my searching, I began to gather tips that were helpful for me.
 I began to summarize my notes.
 I complied my notes into three central understandings; in other words, three prayer tips that helped me.

 Stay with me as I explain these tips, for they are worthy for inspiring perseverance in our prayers.

 1. This may sound obvious, but … Find a Way to Remind Yourself Frequently of the Great Importance of Prayer.

 Seek ye first the kingdom of God, and His righteousness (Matthew 6:33).

-In the above verse, Yahushua Messiah [Jesus Christ] spoke these words to teach us that Father’s priority for us is to seek first the truth and the ways of His Kingdom.
+In the above verse, Yahushua Messiah [Jesus Christ] spoke these words to teach us Father’s priority: to seek first the truth and ways of His Kingdom.
 Prayer is among Father’s highest priority for us!
 It is through Yahuwah’s Word, and through prayer, that we seek His presence, guidance, and ways.

 Time for prayer is essential!
-Prayer needs to be a major priority in our schedule.
+Prayer needs to be a prominent part of our regular schedule.
 Just as the widow was persistent with her “continual coming!”
 (Luke 18:1-8), we also must be persistent in maintaining a secret prayer time.

 I know this sounds elementary, but the best thing I do to remind myself of the great importance of prayer is post ‘prayer’ phrases on my walls (and on my computer).